-aka Cannibals In the Streets; Invasion of the Flesh Hunters; Savage Apocalypse; The SLAUGHTERERS; VIRUS (Apocalisse Domani)
+aka Cannibals in the Streets; Invasion of the Flesh Hunters; Savage Apocalypse; The Slaughterers; Virus

 John Saxon (Captain Norman Hopper), Elizabeth Turner (Jane Hopper), John Morghen (Charlie Bukowski)

 During the Vietnam War, Green Beret Captain Norman Hopper leads a mission into a North Vietnamese village to rescue two of his men, only to find them eating human body parts.
 Back in the USA, the two men are placed in a hospital for nervous disorders.
 Hopper is called in after one of the men Charlie Bukowski is released and then goes on a crazed killing spree, biting people.
 Bukowski is infected with a virus that causes the infectee to become a cannibal.
 The virus spreads throughout the city, causing all those bitten by Bukowski to become cannibals as well.

 The Italian zombie and cannibal film is a subgenre, which, like the culinary penchant for extremely hot curries or chilli dishes, is very much an acquired taste and one whose extremes often cause lesser mortals to quail.
 There is probably no other period in horror cinema that has pushed extremes as much as the Italian cannibal film fad did during the late 1970s/early 80s.
 The Italian cannibal subgenre began with Deep River Savages/The Man from Deep River (1972) and saw such notorious examples as Cannibal Holocaust (1979) and Cannibal Ferox (1981).
 This was superseded following by the success of George Romero’s Dawn of the Dead (1978), which created dozens of Italian imitators that pushed the zombie film to gore-drenched extremes.